opiproject/opi-prov-life/COORDINATION.md

 In-Band refers to PCIe config access to the xPU from UEFI running on the server cores.

+### Assumptions

+Servers need to change their BIOS/UEFI implementation to accomodate for this option.

+### Details

 1. All xPU devices shall have a standard PCI PF0 interface (PCI Physical Function 0) that is fully compliant to the PCIe specification
    - The PF0 interface shall be functional 3 seconds after PERST# is de-asserted
    - The PF0 interface shall be functional when the compute complex on the xPU is running, locked up or halted